Babyloniaca (Berossus): Book One

-According to Book One, a sea creature and god called Oannes gives humans all the culture that is important for them to have.
 Oannes then tells humanity a cosmogony, or an explanation about how the world and its creatures originated.
 At first, the world was only sea and darkness.
 The darkness was the god Thalatth (Tiamat), and in the darkness was many creatures, who began to hybridize to form more creatures.
 Then, there is an account of the rebellion of the god Bel (Marduk) against Tiamat.
 Two versions of the story appear in the Babyloniaca, although it is not clear whether the second account was added later or was also included by Berossus.
 In both accounts, Bel defeats Thalatth and severs her in half.
-One half of her body is used to create the earth, and the other half is used for creating the heavens.
+One half of her body is used to create the earth, and the other half is used to create the heavens.
 One of the gods cuts off his own head, and his blood is mixed with earth to create humanity.
+The first book ends with the rebellion of Bel.